gregcar/Azure-Templates/sharepoint-server-farm/README.md

-# Create a High Availabilty SharePoint Farm with 9 VMs using the Powershell DSC Extension
+# Create a SharePoint Farm with 4 VMs using the Powershell DSC Extension

-This template will create a SQL Server 2014 Always On Availability Group using the PowerShell DSC Extension it creates the following resources:
+This template will create a SharePoint 2016 non-HA farm using the PowerShell DSC Extension it creates the following resources:

 +	A Virtual Network
 +	Three Storage Accounts one is used for AD VMs, one for SQL Server VMs and one for SP VMs
 +	Three external and one internal load balancers
 +	A NAT Rule to allow RDP to one VM which can be used as a jumpbox, a load balancer rule for ILB for a SQL Listener, a load balancer rule for HTTP traffic on port 80 for SharePoint and a NAT rule for Sharepoint Central Admin access
 + 	Three public IP addresses, one for RDP access, one for the SharePoint site and one for SharePoint Central Admin.
-+	Two VMs as Domain Controllers for a new Forest and Domain
++	One VM as Domain Controller for a new Forest and Domain
-+	Two VMs in a Windows Server Cluster running SQL Server 2014 with an availability group, an additional VM acts as a File Share Witness for the Cluster
++	One running SQL Server 2014 with an availability group
-+	Two SharePoint App Servers
++	One SharePoint App Server
-+	Two SharePoint Web Servers
++	One SharePoint Web Server
-+	Four Availability Sets one for the AD VMs, one for the SQL and Witness VMs, one for the SharePoint App Servers and one for the SharePoint Web Servers the SQL\Witness Availability Set is configured with three Update Domains and three Fault Domains to ensure that quorum can always be attained.
++	Four Availability Sets one for the AD VM, one for the SQL, one for the SharePoint App Servers and one for the SharePoint Web Servers.

 ## Notes